Skip to main content

 • Receive an exemption.

-If conducting tune-ups, you must hire an approved tune-up specialist to lead your building system assessment and sign off on tune-up reports.
+A building tune-up must be completed by an approved tune-up specialist to lead the building system assessment and sign off on tune-up reports.
 Tune-up specialists must:

 • Have a Professional Engineer (PE) or Certified Energy Manager (CEM) license.